Hyundai Santa Fe owners have reported 32 problems related to check engine light on (under the engine and engine cooling category).

-The vehicle involved is a 2003 Hyundai Santa Fe.
+The contact owns a 2003 Hyundai Santa Fe.
 The contact stated that the vehicle would hesitate to accelerate, especially when driving uphill.
 The check engine light was illuminated and the vehicle was taken to a local mechanic several times where numerous repairs were performed but to no avail.
 The failure mileage was 119,000 and the current mileage was 122,000.
-It was Tuesday, June 28, 2011 when this check engine light on issue occurred.

 See all problems of the 2003 Hyundai Santa Fe.

-The car was a 2009 Hyundai Santa Fe.
 Check engine light came on and it would not go over 20 miles per hour.
 And had to towed to dealer and it come to be the same problem Toyota is having with the gas pedals.
-This check engine light on problem happened on 03/01/10.

 See all problems of the 2009 Hyundai Santa Fe.

 While being in park - engine will surge - rpms jump to about 6,000 and accelerates like it wants to go.
 I will put car in drive and rpms come down but still wants to accelerate.
 This same thing happens even at stop sign - with foot on brake.
 Car unintentionally accelerates on its on once foot comes off brake.
 Check engine light may or may not be on.
 Very scary situation and almost scared to drive it.
 This happens every now and then but lately it has been going on for several days.
 Noticed the problem about 3 months ago.

 See all problems of the 2001 Hyundai Santa Fe.

 2006 Hyundai Santa Fe.
 Consumer requests reimbursement for vehicle repairs for engine damage